Skip to content

 What I mean is it takes all the senses when describing setting.
 Don’t limit it to just one.

-It seems the majority of authors stick to the scenery–what can be seen.
+It seems that majority of authors stick to the scenery–what can be seen.
 While this is an important sense, the reader will become more involved if there’s more to ‘feel.’

 To make your setting come alive, your fictional landscape, use as many senses as you can.
 You should include smell, touch, sound, and even taste, if the story allows.